 This thing could have been handled right away.

-You can't have men hidden women, period.
+You can't have men hitting women, period.

 Okay.

-So that speaks for self.
+So that speaks for itself.

-Now, what next we have uh yeah, we can squeeze this in.
+We have, yeah, we can squeeze this in.

-Up next is Brooke Baldwin and our buddy Don Lemon.
+Up next is Brooke Baldwin and our buddy, Don Lemon.

 And they're talking to each other, and they're speechless.